colinstillwell/colin_alternative_rock/web/modules/custom/spotify_artist/README.md

 ## Permissions

-To manage Spotify Artists, users must have the `administer spotify artists` permission.
+To manage Spotify Artists, users must have the `administer spotify artist entities` permission.

+To view Spotify Artists, users must have the `view spotify artist entities` permission.

 ## Additional Notes